1511244120/GitHarbor/README.md

 Then you can try the project out, happy coding!

 <hr>
-Some one notes about the design of the github search project:<br>
+Some notes about the design of the GitHub search project:

 - network requests are sent using AXIOS
 - in src_version1_githubserach folder, the React component communication is done by passing state with function props
 - in src folder, the React component communication is done PubSub React API, establish the Publish-Subscribe model